The shift: from Google to “ask the AI”

 The bottom line: If you’re a law firm, solo practitioner, or legal services company that depends on new client acquisition — and in 2026, that’s virtually every practice — you need to know what AI is saying about you.
 Not next quarter.
 Now.

 This article gives you the framework.
-A Metricus report gives you the specific errors, exact citation sources, and prioritized actions for your law firm — across every major AI platform.
-One-time purchase from $99.
-No subscription required.
+A Metricus Snapshot gives you the specific errors, exact source map, and drop-in files (llms.txt, schema markup, page copy) for your law firm — across every major AI platform.
+Curated by AI experts.
+Delivered in 24 hours. $499.
+One-time, no subscription.
+Useful report or refund.